BenBagBag/seattle_beps_modelling/README.md

 # Models to Predict Emissions between 2027-2050 with BEPS

-This repo models emissions from large (>20k sq ft) Seattle buildings between 2027 and 2050 for different benchmark proposals for BEPS.
+This repository models emissions from large (>20k sq ft) Seattle buildings between 2027 and 2050 for Seattle's proposed [Benchmark Emissions Performance Standards](https://www.seattle.gov/environment/climate-change/buildings-and-energy/building-performance-standards) (BEPS) legislation.

-The original model was built in Google Sheets by RMI.
-This repo corrects some calculation errors in that model and also includes expanded models.
-See below.
+The original base model was built in Google Sheets by [RMI](https://rmi.org/).
+The models in this repository, written by @BenBagBag on behalf of [350 Seattle](https://350seattle.org/), correct some calculation errors in that model and also represent expanded models based on proposed amendments.

+**Note**: This is a public repository to show our methodology.
+It is not a complete representation of all the modelling and calculations done for 350 Seattle.
+If you have questions about specific models or numbers, please [email me](mailto:isaac.cowhey@gmail.com).

 ## Input data